Faroe Islands: Music

-The Nordic House in the Faroe Islands
+Nordic House in the Faroe Islands

 The Nordic House in the Faroe Islands (Norðurlandahúsið) is the most important cultural institution in the Faroes.
-Its aim is to support and promote Scandinavian and Faroese culture, locally and in the Nordic region.
-Erlendur Patursson (1913–86), Faroese member of the Nordic Council, raised the idea of a Nordic cultural house in the Faroe Islands.
+It aims to support and promote Scandinavian and Faroese culture, locally and in the Nordic region.
+Erlendur Patursson (1913–86), a Faroese member of the Nordic Council, raised the idea of a Nordic cultural house in the Faroe Islands.
 A Nordic competition for architects was held in 1977, in which 158 architects participated.
-Winners were Ola Steen from Norway and Kolbrún Ragnarsdóttir from Iceland.
+The winners were Ola Steen from Norway and Kolbrún Ragnarsdóttir from Iceland.
 By staying true to folklore, the architects built the Nordic House to resemble an enchanted hill of elves.
 The house opened in Tórshavn in 1983.
 The Nordic House is a cultural organization under the Nordic Council.
 The Nordic House is run by a steering committee of eight, of whom three are Faroese and five from other Nordic countries.
-There is also a local advisory body of fifteen members, representing Faroese cultural organizations.
+There is also a local advisory body of fifteen members representing Faroese cultural organizations.
 The House is managed by a director appointed by the steering committee for a four-year term.

 Traditional food

-Traditional Faroese food is mainly based on meat, seafood and potatoes and uses few fresh vegetables.
-Mutton of the Faroe sheep is the basis of many meals, and one of the most popular treats is skerpikjøt, well aged, wind-dried mutton, which is quite chewy.
-The drying shed, known as a hjallur, is a standard feature in many Faroese homes, particularly in the small towns and villages.
-Other traditional foods are ræst kjøt (semi-dried mutton) and ræstur fiskur, matured fish.
+Traditional Faroese food is mainly based on meat, seafood, and potatoes and uses a few fresh vegetables.
+Mutton of the Faroe sheep is the basis of many meals, and one of the most popular treats is skerpikjøt, well-aged, wind-dried, quite chewy mutton.
+The drying shed, known as a hjallur, is a standard feature in many Faroese homes, particularly in small towns and villages.
+Other traditional foods are ræst kjøt (semi-dried mutton) and ræstur fiskur (matured fish).
 Another Faroese specialty is tvøst og spik, made from pilot whale meat and blubber.
 (A parallel meat/fat dish made with offal is garnatálg.)
 The tradition of consuming meat and blubber from pilot whales arises from the fact that a single kill can provide many meals.
-Fresh fish also features strongly in the traditional local diet, as do seabirds, such as Faroese puffins, and their eggs.
+Fresh fish also feature strongly in the traditional local diet, as do seabirds, such as Faroese puffins and their eggs.
 Dried fish is also commonly eaten.

 There are two breweries in the Faroe Islands.
-The first brewery is called Föroya Bjór and has produced beer since 1888 with exports mainly to Iceland and Denmark.
-The second brewery is called Okkara Bryggjarí and was founded in 2010.
+Föroya Bjór has produced beer since 1888, with exports mainly to Iceland and Denmark.
+Okkara Bryggjarí was founded in 2010.
 A local specialty is fredrikk, a special brew made in Nólsoy.
-Production of hard alcohol such as snaps is forbidden in the Faroe Islands, hence the Faroese akvavit is produced abroad.

 Since the friendly British occupation, the Faroese have been fond of British food, in particular British-style chocolate such as Cadbury Dairy Milk, which is found in many of the island's shops.